egliloris/movie-center-x/README.md

 What else can you try?

-- [ ] Create a new page that lists all movies and shows combined.
-Implement a selector that combines and returns state from different store areas.
 - [ ] Change the Actors feature into a lazy-loaded feature.
 (You need to change the routes and the Store registration.)
 - [ ] Open a bottom sheet or dialog using effects only.